Creighton vs. Florida A&M College Basketball Predictions & Picks - November 7

 Creighton Performance Insights

-- At 15.7 assists per game, Creighton was 24th-best in the country last year.
+- Creighton was 24th-best in college basketball in assists (15.7 per game) last season.

-- The Bluejays made 8.6 3-pointers per game and shot 35.4% from beyond the arc last year, ranking 53rd and 102nd, respectively, in the country.
+- At 8.6 made 3-pointers per game and shooting 35.4% from downtown last season, the Bluejays were 53rd and 102nd in the country, respectively, in those categories.

-- Creighton gave up 6.2 3-pointers per game and conceded 33.6% from beyond the arc last season, ranking 51st and 169th, respectively, in college basketball.

 Florida A&M Performance Insights

-- While Florida A&M ranked in the bottom 25 in the nation in points per game last season with 58.6 (-2-worst), it ranked 174th in college basketball with 70 points given up per contest.

-- The Rattlers ranked 294th in the country with 29.7 boards per game.
-Meanwhile, they ranked 294th with 32.9 rebounds allowed per contest.
+- With 29.7 boards per game, the Rattlers were 294th in the country.
+They gave up 32.9 rebounds per contest, which ranked 294th in college basketball.

-- Florida A&M dished out only 9.7 assists per game, which ranked second-worst in college basketball.
+- Florida A&M didn't put up many assists last year, ranking second-worst in college basketball with 9.7 assists per contest.

-- The Rattlers committed 15 turnovers per game (ninth-worst in college basketball), and forced 11.7 turnovers per game (195th-ranked).
+- While the Rattlers ranked in the bottom 25 in the country in turnovers per game with 15 (ninth-worst), they ranked 195th in college basketball with 11.7 forced turnovers per contest.

-- The Rattlers were 324th in the country with 5.8 three-pointers per game last season.
+- The Rattlers were 324th in college basketball with 5.8 threes per game last year.
 Meanwhile, they ranked 323rd with a 31.3% shooting percentage from beyond the arc.

-- Florida A&M was 51st in college basketball with 6.2 threes allowed per game.
-Meanwhile, it ranked 144th with a 33.3% shooting percentage allowed from beyond the arc.
+- With 6.2 treys conceded per game, Florida A&M was 51st in college basketball.
+It gave up a 33.3% shooting percentage from three-point land, which ranked 144th in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.